pentagram-lang/pentagram-ideas/plans/memory-management.md

 ### Task stack

-All execution Tacit code happens via tasks, and each task has its own stack.
+All execution Pentagram code happens via tasks, and each task has its own stack.
 (When a task needs to do I/O, it yields to another task to use the CPU.)

 If an object has a fixed size and can't only be stored in a register (e.g. its lifecycle extends to a parent method call), it may be stored in the task's stack.
 The stack grows with each method call and shrinks with each method return.